jedusei/cscd311-class-project-web/README.md

 # cscd311-project-web-10681279
-Hall Registration Website by Joseph Edusei
+Hall Registration Website by Joseph Edusei.

 # Setup
 1. First, go to https://github.com/jedusei/cscd311-project-api-10681279 and follow the instructions there.